CIVICA Global Forum

 Don’t miss this exclusive opportunity to connect with changemakers shaping the future of education and society through thought-provoking keynotes, interactive panels, and engaging discussions.

-Date & Location: 6-7 May 2025 | IE Tower, Madrid
+📍Date & Location: 6-7 May 2025 | IE Tower, Madrid

-Stay tuned for more details and registration updates!
+Stay tuned for more details!

 Organized by CIVICA – The European University of Social Sciences and co-funded by the European Commission, this forum highlights the power of collaboration in driving innovation and societal impact.